 Teaching must be responsive to children’s physical and emotional well-being.
 Disease prevention and health promotion strategies are important, along with promoting child safety and good nutrition, and reducing hazards in the environment such as potentially physically harmful noise levels.
 The emotional climate must be conducive to learning though children experiencing nurturing relationships with their teachers and through children’s teachers (including both professional teachers and parents/caregivers) maintaining balanced and supportive relationships.

-A list of the characteristics of quality teaching in the early years and the research-based features underpinning the criteria
+A list of the characteristics of quality teaching and research-based features

 1. Effective teaching involves working with children as learners